Watchmaker Glossary

 Pinion

-Small steel cog, usually driven by a larger brass wheel.
+Small toothed piece of steel, usually driven by a larger brass wheel.

 Lantern or spindle pinion

-Pinion whose teeth are formed by small cylinders or spindles, used instead of the toothed pinion.
+Pinion whose teeth are formed by small cylinders or spindles, used in place of the toothed pinion.

 Pillar

-Each of the 4 columns that connect the two plates of a clock, together forming the cage.
+Each of the 4 columns which connect the two plates of a clock, the whole forming the cage.

 Rock

-Bearing, counter-pivot, paddle, used to reduce friction.
-Generally made of synthetic material, with the exception of precious or semi-precious stones (ruby, sapphire, garnet) which can be fitted to the movements of luxury watches.
+Bushing, counter-pivot, paddle, used to reduce friction.
+Generally made of synthetic material, with the exception of precious or semi-precious stones (ruby, sapphire, garnet) which can be used in the movements of luxury watches.

 Pirouette

 In watchmaking, the term pirouette indicates that a gear has been placed between the escapement and the balance wheel.
-This device makes it possible to increase the extent of the arcs of the balance wheel, in other words its amplitude.
-Huygens' first verge escapement fitted with a hairspring was a pirouette, as was that of Sully.
+This device makes it possible to increase the extent of the balance's arcs, in other words its amplitude.
+Huygens' first verge escapement fitted with a hairspring was a pirouette one, as was Sully's.

 Pivot

-End of a rotating shaft in the bearing which serves as its support.
+End of an axle rotating in the bearing which serves as its support.

 Plateau

-Safety device which, in the lever escapement, limits the movement of the fork.
+Safety device which, in the anchor escapement, limits the movement of the fork.

 Platinum